AIOAOFFICE · APPLIANCEAIOAApply

 Why this matters

-The note Lori scribbled after the phone call does not get thrown out.
+The note the front desk scribbled after the phone call does not get thrown out.
 The same words she wrote down — the name, the date, the guest count, the open deposit — get pulled into the office book so the rest of the office can read them tomorrow morning.

 Nothing is invented.
 Nothing is changed.
 The paper still exists.
 The important details just stop living in one person’s handwriting.